huggingface/blog/gradient_accumulation.md

 However, the transformers Trainer, as well as many Trainers, is heavily leveraging these methods: by the simplicity it offers, it is a double-edged sword.
 Providing a simple API that becomes different as the use-case differs is not a well-thought out API, and we've been caught by surprise ourselves.

 To be precise, for gradient accumulation across token-level tasks like causal LM training, the correct loss should be computed by the total loss across all batches in a gradient accumulation step divided by the total number of all non padding tokens in those batches.
-This is not the same as the average of the per-batch loss values
+This is not the same as the average of the per-batch loss values.

 ### How we're fixing it